open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/manual.md

     using var sibling1 = MyActivitySource.StartActivity(
         "Sibling1",
         ActivityKind.Internal,
-        parentId: currentActivity?.Id);
+        parentContext: currentActivity is null ? default : currentActivity.Context);

     using var sibling2 = MyActivitySource.StartActivity(
         "Sibling2",
         ActivityKind.Internal,
-        parentId: currentActivity?.Id);
+        parentContext: currentActivity is null ? default : currentActivity.Context);

     // 'Sibling1' and 'Sibling2' both share 'currentActivity' as a parent }
 ```

 By default, `StartActivity` will set the created Activities parent as the
-current activity.
+current Activity.
 You'll need to pass in the ID of the parent Activity for
 each Activity you wish to be a independent.

 ## Creating new root Activities